 It reached this conclusion while ruling on a motion for summary judgment brought by a journalist to dismiss a libel action initiated by an advocacy group whose members were considered to be public figures.

-Court holds Liberty Lobby to higher libel standard to proceed with case
+District court holds Liberty Lobby to higher libel standard to proceed with case

 Liberty Lobby, a political advocacy group founded by Willis Carto, had filed a defamation suit against columnist Jack Anderson for 21 allegedly libelous statements in the Investigator, a magazine.